 John Pigatti — Head Coach

-Coach Pigatti is in his 12th year as head coach of the Bulldogs and has accumulated a tremendous career coaching record of 326-63 (.838).
+Coach Pigatti just completed his 12th year as head coach of the Bulldogs and has accumulated a tremendous career coaching record of 353-71 (.833).

-Pigatti’s record in the post season is 47-12.
-His last 2 teams placed 3rd at the NJCAA National Championship Tournament.
-He has had two National-Players-of-the-Year in the last 5 seasons; Jovan Mooring (2016), and Michael Harris (2013).
-Pigatti has also had 25 All Region IV Players, and 9 Region IV Players-of-the-Year.
-His Bulldogs are only team in the country that has qualified for the National Tournament 8 times in the last 11 seasons (they have also placed all 8 times).
+Pigatti’s record in the post season is 50-14.
+Two of his past three teams placed 3rd at the NJCAA National Championship Tournament.
+He has had two National-Players-of-the-Year in the last 6 seasons: Jovan Mooring (2016), and Michael Harris (2013).
+Pigatti has also had 27 All Region IV Players, and 9 Region IV Players-of-the-Year.
+His Bulldogs are only team in the country that has qualified for the National Tournament 9 times in the last 12 seasons (they have also placed 8 times).
 In 2011-12 Pigatti’s Bulldogs finished 3rd at the NJCAA National Championships as well.

 Coach Pigatti has set numerous records as a head coach.
-He is the only coach in college basketball history (including NCAA, NAIA, and NJCAA) that has had nine 1st Team All-Americans in his first eleven years as a head coach (he has had 10 total All-Americans in 11 years).
-He has won eight Region IV Championships.
+He is the only coach in college basketball history (including NCAA, NAIA, and NJCAA) that has had nine 1st Team All-Americans in his first eleven years as a head coach (he has had 10 total All-Americans in 12 years).
+He has won nine Region IV Championships.
 His teams have been ranked #1 in the country on numerous occasions.
 For the first time in school’s history, they appeared in three straight NJCAA Division II National Championships during 2007-2009.
-He repeated that feat from 2011-2014.
-He has had seven teams finish with 30+ wins in his 11 years as a head coach (which also is the first time that was been done in school’s history).
+That feat was accomplished on two more occasions: 2011-2014 and 2016-2018.
+He has had seven teams finish with 30+ wins in his 12 years as a head coach (which also is the first time that was been done in school’s history).
 His teams have been ranked in the top ten every season since he has been at South Suburban College.

 Coach Pigatti came to SSC from St. Francis University in Loretto, PA where he was the head assistant men’s basketball coach and recruiting coordinator.
 At St. Francis, Pigatti was an integral part of signing the number one recruiting class in the Northeast Conference.
 In addition, the 2004-05 season record was the schools’ best in 8 years.
 During the 2003-04 season, Pigatti helped Kent State to a 22-9 final record, a Mid-American Conference (MAC) Eastern Division championship and a berth in the National Invitational Tournament (NIT).